 - Print out the total daily turnover

-- Subtract all digital payments (debit/credit card/online/gift card)
+- Deduct all digital payments (debit/credit card/online/gift card)

 - The remaining amount should be topped up to € 0 with cash in the till

-- Count the remaining cash in the till and deduct the starting amount (the starting amount is the cash that was in the till at the beginning of the shift)
+- Count the remaining cash in the till and subtract the starting amount (the starting amount is the cash in the till at the beginning of the shift)

-- The cash that is now left over is the tip
+- The cash left over is the tip

 For example: turnover is € 1,500.
 A total of € 1,325 was paid by card.
 Therefore, € 175 must be handed in as cash.
 You have € 300 in cash.
 The starting amount was € 100.
 Your tip is then € 300 - € 175 (to top up turnover) - € 100 (starting amount) = € 25.

-It may occur that less cash is received than the amount given as tips, especially now that less is paid in cash.
-This does not mean that the tip is not there.
-Therefore, it is important to keep track of this daily.
-Any shortfall in tips due to a lack of cash can then be settled on a day when more cash is received.
+It may occur that less cash is received than the amount given in tips, especially now that less is settled in cash.
+This does not mean that the tip does not exist.
+It is therefore important to keep track of this daily.
+Any shortfall in tips, due to a lack of cash, can then be offset on a day when more cash is received.
 You can also, in consultation, ask the employer to allow the tip to be paid by card and transferred to the responsible employee or have it transferred to a third-party account.
 It is a misconception that an employer must always pay tax on tips; this only applies to turnover, not to tips.